 Special Group Scholarships

-Applying for college scholarships
+Applying for college scholarships checklist

-Places To Find Scholarships
+Places To Find More Scholarships

 Going Merry

 Going Merry is a relatively new scholarship site, but it’s made a splash thanks to its excellent matching system and user-friendly process.
 This site focuses on local scholarships, auto-fills many forms, and even helps you apply for several scholarships at once.
+Time matters when you’re trying to maximize the number of awards you receive, so sites like this are a great way to find and apply for college scholarships.

 Fastweb

+Fastweb is a large scholarship site with a total of over 1.5 million scholarship opportunities.
+They verify each scholarship to ensure that it is legitimate.
+This way, you are not wasting your time applying for things you have little chance of winning.
 Fastweb also has a feature indicating which scholarships you’ve already applied for.
 That’s particularly useful when applying in bulk because it serves as a handy digital reference when using any other platform.

 The College Board

-The College Board is most famous for running the SAT program, but it also has a wide selection of scholarships, financial aid, and internship opportunities.
-In total, the College Board offers over six billion dollars worth of aid (although, naturally, most students will qualify for only a tiny part of that).
+The College Board is known for running the SAT program.
+However, it also has a wide selection of scholarships, financial aid, and internship opportunities.
+In total, the College Board offers over six billion dollars worth of aid.
+So it’s an excellent site to find scholarships.
+The College Board also stands out as one of the most reputable companies in the industry.
+They offer help for scholarships as part of their broader effort to promote college education across the country.

 Scholarships.com